offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="security.SECRET_KEY" href="#security.SECRET_KEY">`security.SECRET_KEY`</a>:
   Global secret key that will be used
   This key is VERY IMPORTANT.
-If you lose it, the data encrypted by it (like 2FA secret) can't be decrypted anymore:
+If you lose it, the data encrypted by it (like 2FA secret) can't be decrypted anymore.:
   ```ini
   SECRET_KEY =
   ```

 - <a name="security.SECRET_KEY_URI" href="#security.SECRET_KEY_URI">`security.SECRET_KEY_URI`</a>:
   Alternative location to specify secret key, instead of this file; you cannot specify both this and SECRET_KEY, and must pick one
   This key is VERY IMPORTANT.
-If you lose it, the data encrypted by it (like 2FA secret) can't be decrypted anymore:
+If you lose it, the data encrypted by it (like 2FA secret) can't be decrypted anymore.:
   ```ini
   SECRET_KEY_URI = file:/etc/gitea/secret_key
   ```